kauri0/Kauri.sBS/_posts/Portfolio/2023-01-09-Residential-Housing-Development.md

 ### 2.1 Context
 Government initiative KiwiBuild, aimed to deliver affordable homes.<br>
-Political disaster, primarily due to delays.
+Political disaster, primarily due to delays, such as:
 * Land procurement
 * Resource shortages
 * Finance and funding issues
 * Design challenges
-* Bureaucratic regulatory issues
+* Bureaucratic regulatory issues;
 Some of these issues we witnessed first-hand.

 Prior established relationship with Kainga Ora (NZ homes and communities).<br>